-Challenge: Remove your dog’s food bowl for a week and only feed him/her using different mentally stimulating toys and try to observe if you see a change in your dog’s behavior.
+Challenge: Remove your dog’s food bowl for a week and only feed him/her using different mentally stimulating toys and try to observe if you see a change in your dog’s behaviour.

 If you need help getting started with enrichment ideas for your dog, or you have a problem with your dog then contact me for a consultation.

 Don’t forget to download our FREEBIE 30 enrichment ideas for your dog !